SAP-archive/cloud-concur-expenses-ext/README.md

 1. Eclipse installed with SAP HANA Cloud Platform Tools plugins
 2. JDK 1.7 is available as an Installed JRE in *Windows->Preferences->Java->Installed JREs*
-3. SAP HANA Cloud Java Web Tomcat 7 is available as a runtime environment *Windows->Preferences->Server-> Runtime Environments*
+3. SAP HANA Cloud Platform SDK for Java Web Tomcat 7 is available as a runtime environment *Windows->Preferences->Server-> Runtime Environments*
 4. [Configured destinations for connecting to the Concur API](#configuring-destinations)

 ##What is it?